reflexer-labs/geb-simulations/README.md

 * Model code: `cross-model/`

-## Run cadCAD Cross-Model Simulation
+## Run the cadCAD Cross-Model Simulation

 Notebook to validate that the controller implementation in cadCAD matches the implementation in prod/Solidity.